-Jackson Public Schools' Food Service operations are administered through the United States Department of Agriculture, the Mississippi Department of Education and the local School Board.
+Operation of the Jackson Public Schools Child Nutrition program is administered through the United States Department of Agriculture, the Mississippi Department of Education and the JPS School Board.
 Comprehensive regulations must be followed in order for the school district to be eligible for federal funding.
-JPS receives millions of dollars each year to operate Food Service.
-It is our goal to serve well-balanced, nutritious meals to all students, faculty, and staff members.
+JPS receives millions of dollars each year to operate Child Nutrition.
+It is our goal to serve well-balanced, nutritious meals to all students, faculty and staff members.

 - Over 12,000 students eat school breakfast each day.

-- Almost 2 million breakfasts and 4.5 million lunches are served during the school year in JPS.
+- Approximately 2 million breakfasts and 4.5 million lunches are served during the school year in JPS.

-- Every JPS cafeteria uses a computerized point-of-service system to send daily data to the Finance Office.
+- Every JPS cafeteria operates a computerized point-of-service system to send daily data to the Finance Office.

-- A Food Service Warehouse supports the schools' daily food production.
+- A Child Nutrition Warehouse supports the schools' daily food production.

 - A state competitive food sales rule ensures that children are not in the position of having to decide between non-nutritious and nutritious foods before or during the meal service period.